-Consider ARROW – a clinical trial of BLU-667 for RET-altered non-small cell lung cancer (NSCLC), medullary thyroid cancer (MTC) and other RET-altered cancers.
+Consider ARROW – a clinical trial of pralsetinib (formerly known as BLU-667) for RET-altered non-small cell lung cancer (NSCLC), medullary thyroid cancer (MTC) and other RET-altered cancers.

 About the ARROW clinical trial

-The ARROW clinical trial will test an investigational drug called BLU-667 in people who have RET-altered non-small cell lung cancer (NSCLC), medullary thyroid cancer (MTC) or another solid tumor that has a RET fusion or mutation.
-It is a phase 1 trial designed to test the safety and the initial clinical activity of BLU-667.
+The ARROW clinical trial will test an investigational drug called pralsetinib (formerly known as BLU-667) in people who have RET-altered non-small cell lung cancer (NSCLC), medullary thyroid cancer (MTC) or another solid tumor that has a RET fusion or mutation.
+It is a phase 1/2 trial designed to test the safety and the initial clinical activity of pralsetinib.

 Information about RET-altered cancers